kingspp/kingspp.github.io/_posts/2019-09-22-missing-value-treatment-using-clustering-technique.md

     Average Std: 0.21593993577857082

 The Standard Deviation of column "class" in a cluster ideally should be 0.
-It is 0.21 in this case, which will be the benchmark index for comparions.
-Standard deviation will be used as metric for measuring the cluster performance.
+Since we are expecting each class to form a cluster.
+It is 0.21 in this case, which will be the benchmark index for comparisons. **Standard deviation will be used as metric for measuring the cluster performance.**

 ## Masking
+Data masking or data obfuscation is the process of hiding original data with modified content (characters or other data.).
+In our case the values are replaced with ``null``

 #### Random masking of pl column